Trusted-Services/trusted-services/docs/developer/build-instructions.rst

    * - Build type
      - Purpose
+     - Shared library suffix
      - Description
    * - Debug
      - For debugging purposes.
+     - `d`
      - Optimization is off, debugging information generation is enabled.
+   * - DebugCoverage
+     - For coverage measurement purposes.
+     - `c`
+     - Optimization is off, debugging information generation is enabled, code is compiled to enable gcov based coverage measurement.
    * - MinSizeRel
      - Size optimized release build.
+     - None.
      - Optimization is configured to prefer small code size, debugging information is not generated.
    * - MinSizWithDebInfo
      - For debugging size optimized release build.
+     - None.
      - Optimization is configured to prefer small code size, debugging information generation is enabled.
    * - Release
      - Speed optimized release build.
+     - None.
      - Optimization is configured to prefer execution speed, debugging information is not generated.
    * - RelWithDebugInfo
      - For debugging speed optimized release build.
+     - None.
      - Optimization is configured to prefer execution speed, debugging information generation is enabled.

-Build type of external components can be configured with command line parameters.
-Parameter names follow this pattern:
+Build type of external components can be configured with command line arguments.
+Argument names follow this pattern:
 ``-D<upper case component name>_BUILD_TYPE=<value>`` e.g. ``-DNANOPB_BUILD_TYPE=Release``.
 Supported values are
 component specific, please refer to the appropriate cmake file under ``<TS_ROOT>/external/<name>``.

+Binaries of the ``Debug`` and ``DebugCoverage`` build types will have a suffix appended to their base name.
+This allows multiple binaries to coexist on the same system at the same time.
+However the system integrator can only select a single "release" build type.

 Building and Installing
 -----------------------